 The Shinjuku district typifies the side of Tokyo that many visitors picture.
 It’s a buzzing metropolis with neon signs, people on the go and an exciting atmosphere.
 Elsewhere, the Harajuku district is where you’ll see Japan’s young and hip showcasing their whacky fashion sense, a far cry from Japanese tradition.

 The New York Bar in the Park Hyatt hotel is a great place to enjoy a cocktail and take in the bright lights of Tokyo at night.
-You may recognise the bar from the film Lost in Translation.
+You may recognize the bar from the film Lost in Translation.
 It’s one of my perennial haunts in the city for pre-dinner drinks.

 Tokyo is a city of contrasts, and amongst the towering skyscrapers you’ll find little pockets of calm, where well-preserved temples and shrines offer a moment of contemplation away from the hustle and bustle of the city.
 Meiji Shrine, with its wooden columns and copper roofs, and the brighter red and gold Senso-ji Temple are two such places.

 Tokyo is not short of options of places to stay.
 I rate the Conrad hotel for its location, as it’s close to Tokyo’s main train station, the Tsukiji Fish Market and Hamarikyu Gardens.